How to conduct FMEA in Automotive Industry supplying to OEM?

 In this machining process, there are 4 failure modes identified.
 But failure mode ‘chamfer more’ due to tool setting not OK has the highest RPN of 140.
 So there is a need to take action first on the cause of failure.

 FMEA cut of criteria :

 Check the rating of severity, occurrence & detection.

 - If it is more than 8 then action first on that.

 - If all are less than 8 then focus on the top 1 RPN.

 FMEA review criteria:

 Review PFMEA in the following conditions:

-- Top In-house defect ( immediate to be updated)
+- Major In-house defect ( immediately to be updated)

 - Horizontal Application